WujekFoliarz/Dying-Light-1-DUALSENSE-MOD/README.md

 - Player LED
 - Chase level display

-How to use:
+How to use (1.4v+):
-- Start Dying Light
-- Start DL1-Dualsense.exe
-(Start the game before DL1-Dualsense, otherwise there may be some input lag)
+- Paste the files in game directory

 USB Recommended